MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-revoscaler-to-manage-r-packages.md

 When calling package management functions from a remote R client, you must create a compute context object first, using the [RxInSqlServer](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxinsqlserver) function.
 Thereafter, for each package management function that you use, pass the compute context as an argument.

 User identity is typically specified when setting the compute context.
-If you do not specify a user name and password when you create the compute context, the identity of the user running the R code is used.
+If you don't specify a user name and password when you create the compute context, the identity of the user running the R code is used.

 1. From an R command line, define a connection string to the instance and database.
 2. Use the [RxInSqlServer](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxinsqlserver) constructor to define a SQL Server compute context, using the connection string.